Tr4vi5/collection-app/README.md

 - [x]Ability to add and remove movies in a collection that is stored in an SQL database
 - [x]Display all the movies that are in your collection
 - [x]Manage movie genres in a seperate angular view with the ability to add and remove genres
+## Stretch Goals
+- []Add ability to search collection
+- []Add ability to filter what is shown on the DOM
+- []Add ability to edit movies
+- []Add ability to give personal ratings to movies
+- []Add API information about movies (reviews, etc)
+- []Add API information to the home view about upcoming movies and movie news

 ## Credits
 Travis Dunn